Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 #### TCP BBR and Cubic Session with ~1xBDP

 Let's repeat the above experiment after increasing the buffer size on the router to 1000 Packets.
-Now we see a better resource sharing between BBR and Cubic. as more buffers are providing
+Now we see a better resource sharing between BBR and Cubic.

 ![BBR with Cubic large Buffer](/images/post13/bbr_cubic_output_buffer.png "BBR with Cubic with large buffer")